-Existing conditions data was gathered using GIS data (provided by RiverCOG, the City of Middletown, the Town of Portland, CTDOT and other statewide resources), a review of current plans and studies, and on-the-ground fieldwork performed by the consultant team.
+Existing conditions data was gathered using GIS data-provided by RiverCOG, the City of Middletown, the Town of Portland, Connecticut Department of Transportation (CTDOT) and other statewide resources-a review of current plans and studies, and on-the-ground fieldwork performed by the consultant team.
 This work was supplemented by discussions throughout the project with the City of Middletown and Town of Portland staff, members of the Technical Advisory Committee, stakeholders, and members of the public.
 The existing conditions summarized in this chapter fall within three categories: